 How to lose a Fire Hydrant Parking Ticket Hearing-part II

-In part 1 of our story, Joe showed us how to lose a fire hydrant parking ticket hearing.
+In part 1 of our story, Joe showed us how to lose a fire hydrant ticket hearing.
 To pour salt onto a fresh wound, a couple of weeks later, Joe got a second fire hydrant parking violation.

-But, this time Joe asked Larry to fight the parking ticket.
+But, this time, Joe asked Larry to fight the parking ticket.
 Joe’s case is still pending.

 You may wish to compare the two versions.

-Joe’s fire hydrant defense certification prepared by Larry
+Larry prepared Joe’s fire hydrant defense certification

 “March 15, 2013

-New York City Department of Finance
+New York city department of Finance

 Hearing by Mail Unit